 However, to make the best investment decision possible, investors need all of the tools and resources they can access.
 Relative value has its drawbacks and traps.
 Consider using it alongside other valuations such as discounted cash flow to understand the true value of a company.

 - A financial advisor helps you put together an investing plan that will utilize several the above types of investments.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+If you don’t have a financial advisor yet, finding one doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - If your investments pay off, you may owe the capital gains tax.
 Figure out how much you’ll pay when you sell your stocks with our capital gains tax calculator.

 Photo credit: ©iStock.com/ktasimarr, ©iStock.com/Chainarong Prasertthai, ©iStock.com/MicroStockHub